MagnusJMJ/Portfolio/README.md

-# portfolio
+# Portfolio
-A collection of my previous work.
+A collection of my previous work, both physical and digital.